 Hire a good food photographer that knows how to make your food look amazing, it’s always a good investment because adding that visual element will increase sales.

-Pizza by the slice is always a good option to have for customers who come by themselves.
-And offering a combo of a slice of pizza and pop in the $4-6 range will attract walk-in customers during lunchtime.
+Pizza by the slice is always a good option to have to attract customers who come by themselves.
+Offering a combo of a slice of pizza and pop in the $4-6 range will attract walk-in customers during lunchtime.